 This model of dedicated team building and running is a perfect choice if you plan to set an IT department in your company to serve in-house needs or even plan to extend the list of services your company provides to the clients with software development.

 The Build, operate and transfer model is much similar to the Offshore development center model.
-The main difference of BOT is the possibility to transfer your dedicated team of programmers and IT staff into your own company and set up an offshore / nearshore subsidiary in Belarus usually within two or three years.
+The main difference of BOT is the possibility to transfer your dedicated team of programmers and IT staff into your own company and set up an offshore / nearshore subsidiary in Eastern Europe usually within two or three years.

 Build, operate and transfer team advantages are as follows: